 The trail meandered through ravines, we ascended and descended rock faces using fixed ropes, found our way through gullies where we walked through freezing water of snow that had just melted.

-The last hour was in complete darkness, with our head lamps on.
+The last hour was in complete darkness, with our headlamps on.
 Thank god the trail was well marked and we found our way to the hut where we ate and collapsed in our beds.
-Like the first night it was very cold and we were grateful for our Armadillo underwear and other gear, and the Pinewood outdoor clothes.
+Like the previous night it was very cold and we were grateful for our Armadillo underwear and other gear, and the Pinewood outdoor clothes.
 That night we wore everything!

 From Snow to Rain to a Sunset

-This time we woke up with rain.
+This time we woke up to rain.
 This was too much.
-We were too cold and too wet to enjoy more hiking and instead found refuge in one, of not the, most beautifully located onsen (hot bath) in Japan.
+We were too cold and too wet to enjoy more hiking and instead found refuge in one, if not the, most beautifully located onsen (hot bath) in Japan.
 It’s only accessible around low tide and with a beautiful sunset we had a perfect end to our micro adventure.